Are you absolutely certain you wish to be an asshole?

 So this is how it ends.

-One day, this guy that worked there, but that nobody trusted, and who the ladies kept trying to keep away from the kids, he picked up a basket of stickers— the stickers were in this wicker handbasket— and, he started passing out the stickers, around.
+One day, this guy that worked there, this adult that nobody trusted, a guy that the ladies kept trying to keep away from the kids, he picked up a basket of stickers— the stickers were in this wicker handbasket— and, he started passing out the stickers, around.
 But to only white kids.

 I wasn't white.